chriott/DeAMR/README.md

 -----------
 DeAMR is using the German frame set from the [Universal PropBank](https://universalpropositions.github.io) project and their searchable [German PropBank catalogue](http://alanakbik.github.io/UniversalPropositions_German/index.html).

 The Universal German PropBank is still in development and incomplete.
-Meanwhile, if a German frame for a concept should be missing, e.g. *zufrieden*, one workaround could be to use the German concept without numbers and find a fitting original PropBank frame to align the argument structure, e.g. for *zufrieden* use *[content-01](https://verbs.colorado.edu/propbank/framesets-english-aliases/content.html)*.
+Meanwhile, if a German frame for a concept should be missing, e.g. *zufrieden*, one workaround could be to use the German concept without numbers and find a fitting original PropBank frame to align the argument structure, e.g. for *zufrieden* use `[content-01](https://verbs.colorado.edu/propbank/framesets-english-aliases/content.html)`.
 A list of the original PropBank frames can be found [here](https://verbs.colorado.edu/propbank/framesets-english-aliases) and [here](https://propbank.github.io/v3.4.0/frames/).
+For functional roles see [here](https://www.isi.edu/~ulf/amr/lib/roles.html).

 Sometimes, a missing German frame can be replaced with a similar existing German frame.
-If so, this variant should always be preferred in to creating a new frame leaning on the original PropBank and without numbers.
+If so, this variant should always be preferred to creating a new frame.
 For example:

 ```lisp
 (c2 / stammen-01